 I had a good-paying job in 2008.
 Although some people lost their jobs in the great recession, the industry I was in wasn’t hit hard.
 The company I worked for had a layoff, which affected 5% of the employees.
 The laid-off employees were able to find other jobs in short order.
 My salary was more than enough to cover our expenses.
 In other words, I had a positive cash flow outside my portfolio.
 My portfolio was also smaller back then.
 Although the percentage loss in 2008-2009 was larger than in March 2020, my loss-to-income ratio was much lower last time.
 Because I wasn’t relying on my investment portfolio and I could make up the loss relatively quickly with my income, I had no problem being greedy when others were fearful.

 Having a positive cash flow outside the portfolio is an open secret in the Financial Independence Retire Early (FIRE) circles.
-Despite all the headlines talking about saving 25x or 30x of annual expenses, it’s more for confidence than actually using the savings.
+Despite all the headlines talking about saving 25x or 30x of annual expenses, it’s more for confidence than actually using the savings to cover expenses post-FIRE.
 The smart FIRE leaders don’t rely on their investment portfolio for their day-to-day spending.
 In theory, they can cover their expenses by withdrawing from their investment portfolio, but in reality, they don’t.
 They cover their expenses by their current income while leaving their portfolio untouched.
 Those who questioned whether FIRE will survive when the stock market crashed in March simply didn’t know how the game is played.
 The 4% rule doesn’t matter when you don’t withdraw at all.

 This isn’t to argue whether the FIRE leaders really retired or not.
 It’s a lesson on how to insulate yourself from bear markets.
 If you have a positive cash flow outside your portfolio, you don’t worry much about bear markets.
 So how do you keep a positive cash flow after FIRE?
 Multiple ways.